phlalx/sawadee/README.md

  * Binary messages are implemented (via serialization of `Message.t`).
  * Per-peer state (including socket read/write, choked, interested status...) is maintained in `Peer`.
  * A `File.t` is divided in `Piece.t`.
 Each `Piece.t` is furthermore divided in blocks (Bitset.t describes the blocks of a piece already downloaded).
- * In the application layer `App_layer`, after the handshake, two services are launched.
+ * In the application layer `App_layer`, after the handshake, several services are launched.
  * One continuously wait for peer messages (block of files, information on pieces ownership, request to download...).
- * The other one requests for pieces.
+ * Another one requests for pieces.
 At the moment, only peers that are not choking with less than a few pending request are considered.
 Among them, we ask for pieces that not yet requested or downloaded without any particular strategy.

-This is still very basic and not functional, although almost there :).
-A lot remains to be done.
-Immediate next steps for this to be usable.
-* re-request block if needed
-* save file to disk
+* Requests that have been pending for n seconds are canceled.
+* File/Bitset is saved to disk periodically, as well as the current bitset (still some bug with Async.Unix.Fd.t)

+This works for in simple cases (single file torrent) but a lot remains to be done.
+* When application is launched, load persistent state
 * test with various torrent files
 * answer requests from peers (pieces, bitfield)
+* re-query trackers if needed (dynamic set of peers)
+* think of corner cases (corrupted persistent states, malicious peers)
 * Improve requesting strategy (e.g. rare pieces first, peer responsivness)
-* re-query trackers if needed

 Morever, the code can be much improved.
 * don't request blocks at regular interval (polling) but based on event occurences (e.g. new pieces availables)
 * better resource management (close connections...)
 * Use more efficient datastructures
-* Better use of the existing API.
+* Better use of the existing API (see Async.Unix.fd).
-* Rework the module separations.
+* Rework the module interfaces.
 There are invariant that span several modules that should be identified and if possible encapsulated.

 ### Resources and libs